jamesmagoo/nostr-writer/README.md

 - Short Format Message Writer: quickly compose and publish short form messages directly to Nostr from within Obsidian.
 - Relay Configuration: configure to send to whatever relays you like.
 - Multiple user profiles: publish under different nostr accounts, just add the nsecs.
-- Frontmatter Handling : Utilizing the parsed data from the frontmatter, the plugin now automatically populates the article information fields.
-This feature streamlines the process of metadata handling and improves overall user experience.
-Post data extraction, the plugin now automatically removes the frontmatter from the body of the article for publishing to Nostr.
 - Nostr Bookmarks: Easily view and download your Nostr bookmarks into Obsidian as `.md` files for reference and local use.
 - Image Support: Images in your `.md` file will automatically be uploaded and handled when you publish.
+- Frontmatter Handling: The plugin now automatically populates article information fields from the frontmatter, streamlining metadata handling and enhancing user experience.
+Post data extraction, it also removes the frontmatter from the article body for publishing to Nostr.

 ### Ideas..
 - Plugin User Relay: A relay specific to this plugin - see what everyone else is writing.